 Health and Well-Being

-- From early childhood through adolescence and youth, arts education can support the social and emotional needs of students, helping them better to cope with their feelings, to bounce back from adversity, and to show tolerance and compassion for others.
+- Research shows that from early childhood through adolescence and youth, arts education can help students better cope with their feelings, bounce back from adversity, and show tolerance and compassion for others.

 Grantmaking